How long is the race?

 What happens if the sea is too rough?

 In the event of poor sea conditions the swim may be shortened or if it is deemed unsafe by the Water Safety Officer there will be a 2km beach run instead.
+We will leave this decision as late as we can so always come prepared for every eventuality.

 We recommend you consider taking out appropriate travel insurance to protect yourself against such eventualities.